Drewsif/PiShrink/README.md

 * `-a` will use option -f9 for pigz and option -T0 for xz and compress in parallel.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.

-Default options for parallel compression can be overwritten by defining PISHRINK_GZIP or PSHRINK_XZ environment variables for gzip and xz.
+Default options for compressors can be overwritten by defining PISHRINK_GZIP or PSHRINK_XZ environment variables for gzip and xz.

 ## Prerequisites ##
 If you are trying to shrink a [NOOBS](https://github.com/raspberrypi/noobs) image it will likely fail.
 This is due to [NOOBS partitioning](https://github.com/raspberrypi/noobs/wiki/NOOBS-partitioning-explained) being significantly different than Raspbian's.
 Hopefully PiShrink will be able to support NOOBS in the near future.